 6.6 It is recommended, but not mandatory, that if an arrow is close to or just touching a line (i.e. it is a close decision as to which zone to score it in), the target judge should obtain a second opinion before announcing the score.

-6.7 The maximum speed rule is that no competitor shall be awarded bonus points for riding over 10 meters per second.
+6.7 Maximum speed rule – No competitor shall be awarded bonus points for riding over 10 meters per second on any course.

 7.0 Refusals, Falls and Safety Exclusions